Aaves-Shaikh/PythonCompetitiveCodex/README.md

 ## Key Features
-Comprehensive Coverage: Problems categorized by data structures (e.g., arrays, linked lists, trees, graphs) and algorithms (e.g., sorting, searching).
+1. Comprehensive Coverage: Problems categorized by data structures (e.g., arrays, linked lists, trees, graphs) and algorithms (e.g., sorting, searching).
-Python Code: All solutions are provided in Python, making it easy to understand and implement.
+2. Python Code: All solutions are provided in Python, making it easy to understand and implement.
+3. Multiple Solution: Most of the problem will be solved using Brute force method, A better solution, And a optimal solution with the small explanation of the problem and Soln.
+Requesting all to first try the code on your own and than checkout the solution.
-Interview Insights: Tips and insights on how to approach DSA problems in interviews.
+4. Interview Insights: Tips and insights on how to approach DSA problems in interviews.
 ## 📁 Directory Structure
 ### mathematical
 Copy code